veertuinc/gitlab-runner/README.md

   - `common/const.go`
       - PreparationRetries = 2
       - const PreparationRetries -> var so tests can change it
+      - shortened TraceForceSendInterval for when users cancel jobs in the UI (30 seconds is too long)
   - `VERSION`
       - Added {gitlab runner version}/{anka executor version}
   - `ci/version`